appodeal/Appodeal-Flutter-Plugin/README.md

 ## Privacy Policy and Consent

 > Note: Keep in mind that it’s best to contact qualified legal professionals, if you haven’t done so already, to get
-> more information and be well-prepared for compliance
+> more information and be well-prepared for compliance.

 The General Data Protection Regulation, better known as GDPR, took effect on May 25, 2018.
 It’s a set of rules designed to give EU citizens more control over their personal data.
 Any businesses established in the EU or with users based in